cosmos/cosmos-sdk/supervisor/README.md

 ## Arguments

-`upgrader` is a shim around a native binary.
+`supervisor` is a shim around a native binary.
 All arguments passed to the upgrade manager command will be passed to the current daemon binary (as a subprocess).
  It will return stdout and stderr of the subprocess as it's own.
 Because of that, it cannot accept any command line arguments, nor